 My research is intended to develop a database of resident experience from which the normal trajectory of skill development can be determined.
 This dataset will inform milestones that residents should achieve and benchmarks that they must meet prior to entering independent practice.
 In Ophthalmology, we have 36 months to train residents to independence.
 As educators we are responsible to the public for the product that we produce.
 Benchmarks should be “hard stops” in the training program and trigger educational intervention, extension of training or dismissal if not achieved.
 Only by assuring every resident is achieving the same level of proficiency, regardless of program, can assure that all the physicians that we train are clinically and surgically competent upon graduation from the residency program.

-I graduated from St. Louis Priory School this past year and will be a freshman at Northwestern University, graduating at the close of this academic year.
+I graduated from St. Louis Priory School in 2017 and will be a sophomore at Northwestern University, graduating at the close of this academic year.
 He is pursuing a Neuroscience major and a minor in English Literature, with plans to attend medical school after college.
 I have completed two years of extracurricular kidney & urogenital research with the renal department at Washington University Medical School in collaboration with Barnes-Jewish Hospital previously to joining this project in addition to an intensive summer conducting molecular biology research with the Silverman Hall for Molecular Therapeutics through the Department of Molecular Biosciences at Northwestern University.

 - $4,310Total Donations